FULL FRONTAL NOTARY: Thoughts from OSN President Roger Rill

 The major changes for Ohio notaries include: 1) the document will be letter-sized, with much more room for your seal; 2) it will include the state/county venue that was missing until recently; 3) Under the signature line for the Seller, there will be wording stating that the Seller MUST sign in front of a notary!
 This should eliminate all those excuses we hear, that the Seller just signed it over to the Buyer without a notary.
 BMV anticipates issuing the the new titles around the first of the year.

-So it has indeed been a very busy year for OSN, and the law changes and updates we have sought for so long are finally a reality!
+So it has indeed been a very successful few years for OSN, and the law changes and updates we have sought for so long are finally a reality!